NEUIR/LegalDuet/README.md

 ### 5.1 **Embedding Visualization**:

 We conducted a comparative study of embedding spaces to evaluate the discriminative power of LegalDuet embeddings.
-Using t-SNE, we visualized the embedding spaces of BERT, BERT+LegalDuet, and other ablation models, with the final visualization of SAILER+LegalDuet shown in the bottom-right.
+Using t-SNE, we visualized the embedding spaces of BERT, BERT+LegalDuet, and calculated the DBI reduction values to further investigate its capability in fine-grained differentiation.

 ![LegalDuet Model](https://github.com/NEUIR/LegalDuet/blob/main/LegalDuet/data_and_config/draw/Embedding_Visualization/embedding_visualization_bert_ablation.png)